opensearch-project/documentation-website/_search-plugins/sql/ppl/functions.md

 :--- |
 | 36

-*Example 5*: Calculate the maximum and minimum value of a field by group
+**Example 5: Calculate the maximum and minimum value of a field by group**

 To calculate the maximum and minimum age values grouped by gender: